Back to Work

 Summary

 When the feature works, users are positive.
-However, the inconsistency & lack of visual attribution prevents users from full satisfication.
+However, the inconsistency & lack of visual attribution prevents users from full satisfaction.

 Evidence